mrbrandsma/master-thesis-populism/README.md

  - BBB              @BoerBurgerB
  - BIJ1             @PolitiekBIJ1

-One dataset contains tweets from the current government (since march 26th 2021) The other dataset contains tweets from the previous government as well (since march 15th 2017)
+One dataset contains tweets from the current government (since march 26th 2021).
+There is a small version and a large version.
+The other dataset contains tweets from the previous government as well (since march 15th 2017). --> TO DO

 ----CONTACT----
 m.r.brandsma@student.vu.nl

 Retrieve the data:
-1. For this, you will need
-1. To retrieve the data, run data/retrieve_tweets.py 2.
+1. To retrieve the data, run data/retrieve_tweets.py.
+You can adjust settings here as well.